 Friday, April 21, 2017

 I still have tons I HAVE to do, but this is what I did instead.
 There is a lot of subtle things that the scan does not pick up well (like the delicate white pattern in the green kimono).
 The idea came to me to do a kitsune who transforms from her human form to her fox form because of the music she is playing.
 "By Music Transformed", 6 1/2 x 14 1/2, Acrylic, watercolor colored pencil, ProWhite, Micorn pen and white gel pen on Canson board.
-Original and prints available.
+Original SOLD.
+Prints available.
 Picture 7.

 This is a spiffy coronet I did for the person I did the last one for, since I took so long on the first one I made this one and am selling it to her at a lower price as a thank you for her patience.
 I tried several new techniques on this and it is far from perfect but I think it is very spiffy!
 "Gold Star Coronet", 22 inches, Acrylic and artificial jewels and pearls on leather.
 Number 6.